mesosphere-backup/dcos-vagrant/README.md

 Ideally deployment and installation failures will be visible in the vagrant output, but sometimes failures occur in the background.
 This is especially true for systemd components that come up concurrently and wait for dependencies to come up.

 To interrogate the system, it's possible to ssh into the machines using `vagrant ssh <machine>` and view the logs of all system components with `joutnalctl -f`.

-# Appendix: Install Ruby

-Installing vagrant plugins may require having an modern version of ruby installed on the host.

-There are several ways to install ruby.
-One way is to use ruby-install, using chruby to manage your ruby installations:

-1. Install ruby-install via homebrew:

-    ```
-    brew install ruby-install
-    ```

-1. Install ruby 2.2 via ruby-install:

-    ```
-    ruby-install ruby 2.2
-    ```

-1. Install chruby via homebrew:

-    ```
-    brew install chruby
-    ```

-1. Configure your shell (and `~/.bash_profile`) to source chruby:

-    ```
-    source '/usr/local/share/chruby/chruby.sh'
-    chruby 2.2
-    ```

 # Appendix: Options